Atmosphere of Venus: History

-Decisive evidence for the atmosphere of Venus was provided by Mikhail Lomonosov, based on his observation of the transit of Venus of 1761 in a small observatory near his house in Saint Petersburg, Russia.
+Decisive evidence for the atmosphere of Venus was provided by Mikhail Lomonosov, based on his observation of the transit of Venus in 1761 in a small observatory near his house in Saint Petersburg, Russia.

 Structure and composition

 Composition

 The atmosphere of Venus is composed of 96.5% carbon dioxide, 3.5% nitrogen, and traces of other gases, most notably sulfur dioxide.
 The amount of nitrogen in the atmosphere is relatively small compared to the amount of carbon dioxide, but because the atmosphere is so much thicker than that on Earth, its total nitrogen content is roughly four times higher than Earth's, even though on Earth nitrogen makes up about 78% of the atmosphere.

 The atmosphere contains a range of compounds in small quantities, including some based on hydrogen, such as hydrogen chloride (HCl) and hydrogen fluoride (HF).
 There is carbon monoxide, water vapour and atomic oxygen as well.
 Hydrogen is in relatively short supply in the Venusian atmosphere.
 A large amount of the planet's hydrogen is theorised to have been lost to space, with the remainder being mostly bound up in water vapour and sulfuric acid (H2SO4).
-The loss of significant amounts of hydrogen is proven by a very high D–H ratio measured in the Venusian atmosphere.
+Strong evidence of significant hydrogen loss over the historical evolution of the planet is the very high D–H ratio measured in the Venusian atmosphere.
 The ratio is about 0.015–0.025, which is 100–150 times higher than the terrestrial value of 1.6×10^−4.
 According to some measurements, in the upper atmosphere of Venus D/H ratio is 1.5 higher than in the bulk atmosphere.